Just one pot, 8 ingredients, and less than 40 minutes for it to cook. Introducing this comforting and creamy Buffalo Sweet Potato Soup!

 Let me know in the comments if you try this recipe!

-- 1/3 cup fresh basil leaves (or 3 tbsp vegan pesto)
+- ⅓ cup fresh basil leaves or 3 tablespoon vegan pesto

 - Heat the oil in a large saucepan over medium heat.
 Once hot, add the onion and garlic and sautée 3-5 minutes, or until the onion is soft.

 - In the meantime, peel the sweet potato and dice it into small, evenly-sized cubes.
 Add the diced sweet potato, full-fat coconut milk, buffalo sauce, water, smoked paprika, and salt to the saucepan.